Docker® container endpoints

 as to allow access permissions to the target path and to generate files with the

-and setting permissions explicitly
+setting permissions explicitly is

-is often the most robust strategy with containers.
+often the most robust strategy with containers.

-component can specify any type of container identifier
+The <container> component can specify any type of container identifier

-(for example, a container name or
+understood by docker cp and docker exec (for example, a container name or

 hexidecimal identifier).